Why the Bar May Be Responsible for a Loved One Killed by a Drunk Driver

 Recoverable Damages and Proving Your Case

 In any personal injury or wrongful death lawsuit, the victim or family is entitled to both economic and non-economic damages.
-Economic refers to medical, funeral, and other related expenses, including lost wages due to time missed from work if an injury, or lost family financial and other support if it’s a fatality.
+Economic damages may include medical bills, funeral expenses, lost wages after an injury, and loss of financial support in wrongful death cases.
 Non-economic refers to pain and suffering and loss of consortium (companionship).
-In Washington, there is a three-year statute of limitations dating from when you were injured or the death occurred in order to file a personal injury or wrongful death lawsuit.

 Your Rights After a Loved One Passes